In Canada, every vehicle must be insured by law, but not all auto insurance is designed for commercial use.

 What Is Hired Commercial Auto Insurance?

-Hired commercial auto insurance covers vehicles you hire, rent, or lease for your business, including cars, pickups, vans, SUVs, and trailers.
+Hired commercial auto insurance covers vehicles you hire, rent, or lease for your business, including pickup trucks, vans, and SUVs.
 It is an optional type of coverage you can include in a basic or mandatory business vehicle policy.

 For example, if you need a truck to deliver goods but don’t own one, hired commercial auto insurance would protect you in case of accidents or damage while using the rented vehicle for work.